jayaprakashreddy-dev/Police_app/README.md

 # Police_app
-A police Application to store Thieves details.
+A police Application to store Thieves details which is connected to firebase database.

 The following APK can run by installink on the android mobile:https://drive.google.com/open?id=1R0XFbma-hqzvCx5Pd0wMDxYIRA8QqYZH